 Contractor must determine and confirm eligibility for participants to receive Substance Use Disorder ("SUD") services and financial coverage (Medi-Cal, insurance, or other third-party payer).
-Medi-Cal is the first payor of services for persons with SUD who are being served under this Master Agreement.
-Within 90 Days after a participant is first given services under any MAWO issued under this Master Agreement, Contractor must document that all potential sources of payments to cover the costs of participant services have been identified, and that Contractor, or such participant, has attempted to verify participant's eligibility for Medi-Cal.
-In addition to the requirements set forth under this Paragraph, Contractor must provide a written certification to County stating whether the participant is eligible for Medi-Cal, insurance, or other third-party coverage.
-Contractor must retain such documentation and allow the County access to the same in accordance with Paragraph 8.47 of this Master Agreement, Record Retention and Audits.
+Medi-Cal is the first payor of services for persons with SUD who are being served under this Contract.
+Within 90 Days after a participant is first given services hereunder, Contractor must document that all potential sources of payments to cover the costs of participant services hereunder have been identified, and that Contractor, or such participant, has attempted to verify participant's eligibility for Medi-Cal.
+In addition to the requirements set forth under this Paragraph, Contractor must provide a written certification to County stating whether the participant is eligible for Medi-Cal, insurance, or other thirdparty coverage.
+Contractor must retain such documentation and allow County access to same in accordance with Paragraph 8.47 of this Master Agreement, Record Retention and Audits.